-The film plays with all the familiar tech noir tropes: there’s an oppressive corporation, a femme fatale, and an urban sprawl overflowing with advertisements.
-The citizens are immersed in vibrant cyberpunk style.
+The film plays with all the familiar tech-noir tropes: there’s an oppressive corporation, a femme fatale, and an urban sprawl overflowing with advertisements.
+The citizens are immersed in a vibrant cyberpunk style.

 Every outfit and storefront is the color of candy and bubblegum.Though underperformed at the box office, it still represents the best of the best cyberpunk movies.
 This is no replicant — this is the real deal.

 Unlike the chiaroscuro lighting of cyberpunk films like Blade Runner or Minority Report, this city is bathed in light.
 It proves that the sun actually can rise in these neon-noir wonderlands.
 Gilliam’s camera hovers and tilts through long sequences in a way that’s sometimes distracting, but frames his world as more unhinged than its contemplative peers.

 9. Renaissance (2006)

 One look at the art style of Renaissance will tell you everything you need to know about it.
 The animation is submerged in such high-contrast black and white that it makes Sin City shiver.
 It’s classic noir with a cyberpunk aesthetic.

 Director Christian Volckman achieved this look by recording live actors with motion capture, then replacing them with digital models in post-production.
 It’s not unlike the approach taken by A Scanner Darkly, which instead rotoscoped over the actors’ performances.

 A lot of cyberpunk movies have roots in Japanese anime, so the animated approach feels right at home here.
 This sci-fi genre lives and dies on the production design, so animation allows the film to flaunt a spectacular city and fantastical futurism without the risk of losing its actors in the sauce of cyberpunk style.